vandershalan/tutorial-astro/src/pages/posts/post-1.md

 tags: ["astro", "blogging", "learning in public"]
 ---

-Welcome to my _new blog_ about learning Astro!
+Welcome to my _new blog_ about learning MEEEEEEE!
 Here, I will share my learning journey as I build a new website.

 ## What I've accomplished